Advertisement

 Rents have soared to a record rises in recent time.
 Image: Jon Tyson / Unsplash

-Rents in the UK are now at the highest rate on record – but will renters finally see prices fall as the UK falls into recession in 2024?
+Rents in the UK are now at the highest rate on record – but will renters finally see prices fall as inflation drops in 2024?

-Average private rents in the UK increased by 9.2% in the 12 months up to March 2024, according to the Office for National Statistics (ONS).
+Average private rents in the UK increased by 8.6% in the 12 months up to July 2024, according to the Office for National Statistics (ONS).
+The rate at which rents have been rising has slowed in recent months after surging over the past few years.

-The devolved countries in the UK have engaged with the issue more directly than Westminster.
+The devolved countries in the UK have engaged with the issue of rising rents more directly than Westminster in recent years.
 The Scottish government limited rent increases and banned evictions between September 2022 and April 2024 and are planning long-term rent controls.
 The Welsh government is currently consulting on the idea of bringing in rent controls.

 How much is rent in UK?